DoraAgyemang/Power-Bi-Project/README.md

   the **orders** table.
 This results in a map showing sales revenue by city.
 Rearrange and resize the visualizations as needed:

 ![image](https://github.com/DoraAgyemang/Power-Bi-Project/assets/128803445/779d557d-a11b-4134-b334-e1ffbcd6a080)

+### Conclusion
+We have explored our data and created a report showing the sum of Revenue by Category and ProductName, sum of Quantity by Category and the sum of Revenue by City.
+There are other analysis that can be derived from the dataset as well.